PoLAR-Hub/polarhub/README.md

 * `audience`

-##How to upload images
+## How to upload images

 Images for content are stored in the [files folder](https://github.com/PoLAR-Hub/polarhub/tree/master/files).
 Click over to the files folder and simply upload the file there.
 Github's instructions can be found [here](https://help.github.com/articles/adding-a-file-to-a-repository/)

-##How to update existing items
+## How to update existing items
 Existing items can be edited from Github.
 Again instructions can be found [here](https://help.github.com/articles/editing-files-in-your-repository/)

-##How to delete entire items
+## How to delete entire items
 Items can be deleted following Github's [instructions](https://github.com/blog/1545-deleting-files-on-github).

-##Which branch to update
+## Which branch to update
 Github uses the concept of branches to organize changes of code.
 Though this is useful for developers, as content editors, you need not worry about this.
-You can commit your changes directly to master.
+You can commit your changes directly to the master branch.